WELCOME

 Where they overlap

-Both recognize dogs’ sensitivity to human emotions and physiology.
+Both recognize the dogs’ sensitivity to human emotions and physiology.

 Where they diverge